-Today, the Socialists and Democrats in the European Parliament announced the brave Belarusian women, led by Svetlana Tikhanovskaya, Maria Kolesnikova and Veronika Tsepkalo, as their nominees for the 2020 Sakharov Prize.
+Today, the Socialists and Democrats in the European Parliament announced the brave Belarusian women, led by Sviatlana Tsikhanouskaya, Maria Kalesnikava and Veranika Tsapkala, as their nominees for the 2020 Sakharov Prize.

 S&D vice-president in charge of the Sakharov Prize, Kati Piri, said:

-“These women are Svetlana Tikhanovskaya, a teacher, human rights activist and the main opposition candidate in the 2020 Belarusian elections; Maria Kolesnikova, a political activist and member of the presidium of the Coordination Council; and Veronika Tsepkalo, political activist and representative of her husband, Valery Tsepkalo, who was barred from running in the elections.
+“These women are Sviatlana Tsikhanouskaya, a teacher, human rights activist and the main opposition candidate in the 2020 Belarusian elections; Maria Kalesnikava, a political activist and member of the presidium of the Coordination Council; and Veranika Tsapkala, political activist and representative of her husband, Valery Tsapkala, who was barred from running in the elections.

 “The S&Ds firmly stand with the people of Belarus.
 We condemn the regime’s violent repression of the Belarusian people’s peaceful protests in the strongest terms.
 Our announcement today, exactly a month after the stolen elections of the 9th of August, is a strong signal of our unequivocal support for their legitimate demands and aspirations for new free and fair elections, democratic governance, fundamental rights, and an end to authoritarian repression on the European continent and across the world.